laravel/vapor-docs/1.0/projects/environments.md

 ## Runtime

 The `runtime` configuration option allows you to specify which PHP version a given environment runs on.
-The currently supported runtimes are `php-7.3`, `php-7.4`, `php-7.4:al2`, `php-8.0`, and `php-8.0:al2`:
+The currently supported runtimes are `php-7.3`, `php-7.4`, `php-7.4:al2`, `php-8.0`, and `php-8.0:al2`.
+The runtimes that are suffixed with `al2` use Amazon Linux 2 while those without the suffix use Amazon Linux 1:

 ```yaml
 id: 2